wpendl99/.github/profile/webServices/login/login.md

 ## Securing passwords

-Next we need to not store our passwords.
-Doing so is a major security concern.
-If, and it has happened to many major organizations and companies, a hacker is able to access the database, they will have the passwords for all of your users.
+Next we need to securely store our passwords.
+Failing to do so is a major security concern.
+If, and it has happened to many major companies, a hacker is able to access the database, they will have the passwords for all of your users.
 This may not seem like a big deal if your application is not very valuable, but users often reuse passwords.
 That means you will also provide the hacker with the means to attack the user on many other websites.

 So instead of storing the password directly, we want to cryptographically hash the password so that we never store the actual password.
 When we want to validate a password during login, we can hash the login password and compare it to our stored hash of the password.